 SnapCorrect promises an affordable, convenient and more invisible way to straighten your teeth than other clear aligner brands.
 Their treatment is 100% remote—there are no physical locations where you can go to ask for help if you need it.
 This seems to be fine with some people, but others have a difficult time taking their impressions properly.

 The most important thing to consider is whether you have a case that can be treated with this kind of teledentistry.
-If you do think you might be eligible for at-home clear aligners, remember that you can take Candid's Smile Assessment now to get started.
+If you'd like to check whether you're eligible for at-home aligners, take this assessment and then compare special offers from some of the best brands on the market.

 If it turns out that you have severe malocclusion that can't be treated by at-home clear aligners, then you may want to consider Invisalign or even traditional braces.
 Whatever option you choose, you should feel good about taking this step to better your oral health, as straighter teeth can help with problems like decay and infection.